quzo81814351/notes/README.md

 # 2023-12-21
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems arise from simple, well-designed components working together seamlessly.
 Always strive to write clean, readable, and maintainable code.
 Remember that code is read far more often than it is written, so prioritize clarity and conciseness.
 And finally, embrace the power of abstraction and modularity to solve complex problems in a systematic and scalable manner."

+# 2023-12-22
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. List your tasks: Start by creating a list of all the tasks you need to complete.This will give you a clear picture of what you have to do and help to keep you focused.
+2. Prioritize: Once you've created your task list, prioritize it.
+Determine which tasks are most important and which can be completed later.
+By prioritizing your workload, you can make sure you focus on the most critical tasks first.
+3. Break down large tasks into smaller ones: If you find yourself stumped by a large task, try breaking it down into a series of smaller, more manageable steps.By breaking down your projects into small pieces, it will be easier to stay focused and make progress.
+4. Use tools to manage your workflow: There are many tools available to assist with project management, time tracking,and task organization.
+Tools like Trello, Asana, or Todoist can help keep your project organized and on track.
+5. Set deadlines: For each task on your list , set a deadline by which you want to have it completed.
+Deadlines can serve as a reminder to focus and keep moving forward.
+They can also help with time management by giving you an idea of how much time you should allocate to each step.
+6. Stay organized: Keep your workspace clean and organized to reduce stress and confusion.
+As you complete tasks , be sure to file or organize the relevant information in a way that makes sense to you.
+Organized workspaces can lead to more effective work habits and a clearer mind.
+7. Learn from your mistakes: As a programmer,you're going to make mistakes.
+It' s essential to learn from them and grow.
+Every error should be viewed as an opportunity to improve your understanding of the problem and the code.
+Don't be afraid to ask for help or look up solutions online.